OCR-D/ocrd-website/site/en/user_guide.md

   'tesserocr-recognize -I OCR-D-SEG-LINE -O OCR-D-OCR-TESSEROCR -p param-tess-fraktur.json'
 ```

-Note that in contrast to calling a single processor, for ocrd-process you leave
+**Note:** In contrast to calling a single processor, for ocrd-process you leave
 out the prefix `ocrd-` before the name of a particular processor.

 #### Taverna